dnelyk/Hacking_Minigames/README.md

 ***Beta, not recommended for use in a live server.*

+## Install:
+*Installing is very simple.* Each folder is its own resource.
+So, just download the repository, select the minigames you wish to use and drag them into your standalone folder.
+Then, make sure you ensure the resources in your console, or put them in an already ensured folder.

 ## Issues:
 [Report issues](https://github.com/dnelyk/Hacking_Minigames/issues/new) on Github, if applicable, you may [Pull Request](https://github.com/dnelyk/Hacking_Minigames/compare) solutions that are properly tested.